|Automatic, Bi-Directional Automatic Winding, Central Rotor Automatic Winding

 |25.60 mm (11.5 ligne)

 |Date, Hacking Seconds, Modular, Quick Date Correction

 |Central Hour Hand, Central Minute Hand, Date Window at 3:00, Small Seconds Hand at 6:00

 Sprod Cal.
 C110 is a modular automatic movement with small seconds and date.
 It combines a module, likely made by Dubois Depraz, with Soprod’s A10-2 or M100 base.
 Cal.
 C110 was formerly known as Calibre SOP 9326/A10-2.

-Seiko Instruments first designed their 4L25 to create an ETA 2892A2 competitor for the Swiss OEM market.
-Soprod announced their Swiss Made version, Cal.
-A-10, in 2004 and began offering it to Swiss watch makers.
+SFT subsidiary, Indtec SA, announced their Swiss Made version, “Alternance 10” or “A-10”, in 2004 and began offering it to Swiss watch makers.
 The company was not explicit about the design source of the movement.
+The company took the Soprod name shortly after, with the movement commonly called “A-10.”
 In 2007, Soprod was acquired by Peace Mark of Hong Kong for the company’s quartz movement operations in China, and the Swiss mechanical operations were sold to Festina Group the following year.
-Seiko introduced their own 4L25-powered Brightz and Credor models and Soprod continued to produce the A-10 and later the A10-2.
-The A10-2 was renamed Soprod M100 in 2016.Images are taken from official publications and are used here for commentary and educational purposes.
-Copyright is held by the original owner as noted.
+Seiko introduced their own 4L25-powered Brightz and Credor models, though the 4L family remained rare and was retired after 2013.
+Soprod continued to produce the A-10 as well as many modules in partnership with Dubois-Depràz.